artificiell/ros2_brickpi3/README.md

 ### `motor.py`

-This ROS2 node serves as a controller for controlling an EV3 motor using the BrickPi3 library.
-It subscribes to the "speed" topic and adjusts the motor speed accordingly.
+This ROS 2 node serves as a controller for handling EV3 Motor commands using the BrickPi3 library.
+It receives speed commands on the `speed` topic and controls the motor accordingly.
+Positive values indicate forward motion, negative values indicate backward motion, and zero stops the motor.
+This node further reads the motor encoder value and publishes it on the `encoder` topic.

-#### Subscribed Topics
+### Subscribed Topics

-- **`speed`** (`std_msgs/Int32`): The desired speed of the motor is received through this topic as an integer value.
-Positive values represent forward motion, while negative values represent backward motion.
-The range of values is from -100 to 100, where -100 corresponds to full speed backward and 100 corresponds to full speed forward.
+- **`speed`** (`std_msgs/Int32`): This topic receives speed commands for controlling the motor.
+The speed command should be an integer value representing the desired speed of the motor in _Degrees Per Second_ (DPS).
+Positive values indicate forward motion, negative values indicate backward motion, and zero stops the motor.

-#### Published Topics
+### Published Topics

-_None_
+- **`encoder`** (`std_msgs/Int32`): This topic publishes the current encoder value of the motor.
+The encoder value is an integer that represents the position or rotation of the motor.

-#### Parameters
+### Parameters

 - **`port`** (string, default: 'A'): The output port on the BrickPi3 where the motor is connected.
 Valid options are 'A', 'B', 'C', and 'D'.